SOPHAS Application Link

 Official Test of English as a Foreign Language (TOEFL) or IELTS scores are required of all applicants whose primary language is not English or whose undergraduate degree is from a college or university outside of the United States.

-- Official IELTS scores should be sent directly to the UNMC College of Public Health.
+- Official IELTS scores should be sent directly to the UNMC College of Public Health at the following address.
 The minimum score requirement is 7.

 UNMC College of Public Health Admissions